bhupiiidx/DSAPROBLEM/LeetCode/LeetCode-2206-E/readme.md

-                                        2206.
-Divide Array Into Equal Pairs Path:- https://leetcode.com/problems/divide-array-into-equal-pairs/description/
+#                                        2206.
+Divide Array Into Equal Pairs

-Level:-
+## Path
+https://leetcode.com/problems/divide-array-into-equal-pairs/description/

+## Level
     Easy
-Topics:-
+## Topics
     Array, Hash Table, Bit Manipulation, Counting

-Question:-
+## Question:-
     You are given an integer array nums consisting of 2 * n integers.

     You need to divide nums into n pairs such that:

     Each element belongs to exactly one pair.
     The elements present in a pair are equal.
     Return true if nums can be divided into n pairs, otherwise return false.

+## Examples

-Example 1:
+### Example 1:
     Input: nums = [3,2,3,2,2,2]
     Output: true
     Explanation:
     There are 6 elements in nums, so they should be divided into 6 / 2 = 3 pairs.
     If nums is divided into the pairs (2, 2), (3, 3), and (2, 2), it will satisfy all the conditions.

-Example 2:
+### Example 2:
     Input: nums = [1,2,3,4]
     Output: false
     Explanation:
     There is no way to divide nums into 4 / 2 = 2 pairs such that the pairs satisfy every condition.

-Constraints:
+## Constraints:
     1 <= nums.length <= 1000
     -10^6 <= nums[i] <= 10^6